-If you have gum disease you should definitely not oil pull as it may make your situation worse by killing your mouth’s beneficial bacteria.
-The results from oil pulling are similar to using an antiseptic mouthwash.
+If you have gum disease, you should not oil pull.
+It will make your situation worse by killing your mouth’s beneficial bacteria.
+The results from oil pulling are the same as using an antiseptic mouthwash.
 You get a short-lived relief but create long-term problems.

-You may have also heard of the term, essential oils.
-The most commonly used in dental products is tea tree oil.
-These oils have antiseptic properties that create short-term relief but also kill beneficial bacteria.
+You may have also heard of the term essential oils.
+Tea tree oil is sometimes used in dental products.
+These oils have antiseptic properties.
+They create short-term relief but also kill beneficial bacteria.

 Your beneficial bacteria balance is fragile.
-Plaque and acid producing bacteria is aggressive.
-This is why you will always have some harmful bacteria regardless of your oral hygiene method.
-Damage to the delicate balance of beneficial bacteria can result in dry mouth, which can lead to further gum recession.
+Plaque and acid-producing bacteria are aggressive.
+You will always have some harmful bacteria regardless of your oral hygiene method.
+Disrupting the balance of beneficial bacteria can result in dry mouth.
+A dry mouth can lead to further gum recession.

-If swishing oil around in your mouth for 15 minutes, twice a day, hasn't deterred you we hope this information will.
+If swishing oil around in your mouth for 15 minutes, twice a day, has not deterred you, we hope this information will.